unknown321/dynamite/docs/MAKING_OF.md

 Of course, the development won't stop completely, but the amount of time I can contribute to these projects (dynamite, fuse, squib, wiki) will be severely reduced - job hunting these days is not easy, especially with two year unemployment gap and LLM situation.
+I'd be happy to continue my work in a more official way (read: hired by the company), there is a lot of work that could be done with access to the source code:
+  - proper co-op system
+  - Steam Workshop support for all those mods made by community for over 9 years
+  - FOB anti-cheat measures
+  - community bugfixes

+If you know someone from Konami, please let them know that there are people (me in particular) interested in improving the game (which has a stable player count on Steam of 2k players daily by the way).

 Still, I believe that I've built a good foundation for a new generation of MGSV mods - co-op missions focused on two (or more) players like in Peace Walker.

 ### Cool stuff to do